ghorbani-mohammad/ghorbani-mohammad/README.md

 #### ➡️ These are two projects that I work on them on daily basis and in my spare times.
 - [**Social Networks Crawler**](https://github.com/ghorbani-mohammad/Social-Networks-Crawler)
   - Implemented in Django framework
   - I use it for crawling data from LinkedIn, Twitter and Telegram.
-Sometimes I need to know what people say about specific topics.
-Using this project, I can define search pages for twitter and then I'll get new posts from that search results in my Telegram channel.
+  - (Twitter) Sometimes I need to know what people say about specific topics.
+Using this project, I can define search pages for Twitter and then I'll get new posts from that search results in my Telegram channel.
+  - (LinkedIn) This project can get new posts from Job Search section and also Feed section.
+So you will notice new jobs ASAP.
+I've defined various filters for Job Search section.
 - [**Websites Crawler**](https://github.com/ghorbani-mohammad/Crawler-Framework)
   - Implemented in Django framework